Body cord

 In fencing, a body cord serves as the connection between a fencer and a reel of wire that is part of a system for electrically detecting that the weapon has touched the opponent.
 There are two types: one for epee, and one for foil and sabre.

 Description

 Épée body cords consist of two sets of three prongs each connected by a wire.
 One set plugs into the fencer's weapon, with the other connecting to the reel.
-Foil and saber body cords have only two irregularly sized prongs (or a twist-lock bayonet connector) on the weapon side, with the third wire connecting instead to the fencer's lamé.
-The need in foil and saber to distinguish between on and off-target touches requires a wired connection to the valid target area.
+Foil and sabre body cords have only two irregularly sized prongs (or a twist-lock bayonet connector) on the weapon side, with the third wire connecting instead to the fencer's lamé.
+The need in foil and sabre to distinguish between on and off-target touches requires a wired connection to the valid target area.

 How it works

 The three wires of the body cord are known as the A, B, and C lines.
 At the reel connector (and both connectors for Épée cords) The B pin is in the middle, the A pin is 1.5 cm to one side of B, and the C pin is 2 cm to the other side of B. This asymmetrical arrangement ensures that the cord cannot be plugged in the wrong way around.

 The A line is the "lamé" line, the B line is the "weapon" line, and the C line is the ground.
 Although it works somewhat differently for each weapon, a valid touch always involves the connection of the A and B lines.
 In all three weapons, the C line is connected to the body of the weapon, and sometimes (normally in high-level competition) to the fencing strip as well, which must be made of metal in this case.

 In foil, the A line is connected to the lamé and the B line runs up a wire to the tip of the weapon.
 The B line is normally connected to the C line through the tip.
 When the tip is depressed, the circuit is broken and one of three things can happen: